 Any germinated seedlings will require plenty of light to aid their growth.
 Move them into a bright spot but protect them from midday sun levels.
 Check them on a daily basis for watering and any signs of problems.

 Pot on your cuttings

-Cuttings of over-wintered evergreen and conifers taken last year should now be ready for potting on.
-The warmer spring weather should give them a boost to get them going and encourage new root growth.
+Any cuttings of over-wintered evergreen and conifer trees that you took last year will now be ready for potting on.
+The warmer spring weather will give them a boost to get them going and encourage new root growth.

 Gently tease the cuttings apart and pot them individually in 7cm or 9cm pots.
 Keep them under cover, in a bright spot and water regularly.

 Clean the greenhouse

 With overwintered trees back outside where they belong, now is an ideal time to undertake a greenhouse spring clean.

 Clean down all the glass both inside and out with soapy water using a sponge or cloth.
 Give the frame of the greenhouse good clean also.
 This will allow more light in and get rid of any pests and diseases that have also been overwintering in there.

 Pests can also hide in the nooks and crannies of your benches.
 So, give them a good clean to expel anything playing hide and seek before they get chance to attack your plants and trees.